jaimebw/jaimebw.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Or: why I  am so cool?
+subtitle: Or, why I  am so cool?
 ---

 My name is Jaime Bowen Varela.
 I have the following qualities: